Medical Microdermabrasion For Acne Scarring

 The best treatment for acne will be subject to the type of acne scarring you have and the severity of acne scarring.
 Therefore, to get the best treatment for your acne scarring, it is always a good idea to speak to a dermatologist about your treatment options.

-Dr Lanzer is an experienced dermatologist and cosmetic surgeon who has treated many patients with acne scarring.
+Dr Lanzer is an experienced dermatologist and cosmetic surgery who has treated many patients with acne scarring.
 If you want to determine if medical microdermabrasion is a suitable treatment for you, we urge you to make an appointment with Dr Lanzer.
 Patients can contact us by filling in the online enquiry form or by contacting us by telephone.